 Learn about MQM and Translation Quality Evaluation

-2. The following short slideshow gives an accessible overview of the Multidimensional Quality Metrics (MQM).
+- The brief Translation Quality Assessment: Five Easy Steps provides an accessible overview of the Multidimensional Quality Metrics (MQM).

-3. Further detail on MQM and usage FAQs can be found in our full-length MQM webinar - the recording of which can be found here
+- Further detail on MQM and usage FAQs can be found in our full-length MQM webinar MQM Version 2 and Software Infrastructure (available here or via GALA OnDemand).
+(Slides available here.)

 Learn about Post-Editing